Bulk-edge correspondence and new topological phases in periodically driven spin-orbit coupled materials in the low frequency limit: Introduction

-More recently, the question of whether topological phases can be controlled in silicene and similar materials when there are time dependences in the problem, in particular periodic time dependences, has been studied.
-Although the system is now driven, it is often possible, when the driving frequency is the largest energy scale of the problem, to describe the dynamics of the system in terms of an effective Hamiltonian.
-Ezawa~\cite{Ezawa2013} concentrated on silicene and showed that at high frequencies and for small amplitudes of driving, new phases such as quantum Hall insulator, spin-polarised quantum Hall insulator and spin and spin-valley polarised metals can be realised.
+More recently, the question of whether topological phases can be controlled in irradiated silicene and similar materials has been studied.
+Although these materials are time-reversal invariant, in the presence of circularly polarised light, the system breaks time-reversal symmetry and the Chern number classification is integer and not $Z_2$ invariant.
+Ezawa~\cite{Ezawa2013} showed that at high frequencies and for small amplitudes of driving, new phases in silicene such as quantum Hall insulator, spin-polarised quantum Hall insulator and spin and spin-valley polarised metals can be realised.
 Further, it was shown~\cite{Mohan2016} that many more topological phases could be realised by performing a systematic Brillouin-Wigner (BW) expansion of the Hamiltonian to second order in the inverse of the frequency, not only in silicene, but in other spin-orbit coupled materials.
 But, as was discussed also in earlier references~\cite{Mohan2016,Mikami2016}, the BW expansion breaks down when the frequency $\omega$ becomes smaller than the band-width of the effective Hamiltonian.
 The real constraint on the applicability of the BW expansion is a combined bound on both $\omega$ and the amplitude of driving and in fact, the validity of BW increases, even for lower frequencies when the amplitude increases.
 However, the physical reason for the breakdown of the earlier studies at low frequencies is because, at frequencies comparable to the band-width, it is no longer possible to neglect the topology of the \textit{quasienergy} space, which forms a periodic structure with the single valuedness of the eigenfunction requiring the quasienergies to be within a ``Floquet zone''.
 Low frequency driving can lead to crossings between the bottom of one Floquet band and the top of the next Floquet band.
 These crossings are neglected in the BW expansion and hence, the study of the driving at low frequencies requires a new formalism which goes beyond the effective static approximation of a dynamical Hamiltonian.